CopernicaMarketingSoftware/Documentation/SMTPeter/spf-validation.md

 Let's start with some background information first.
 SPF is a technology to specify which servers on the internet may send out email messages out of your name.

-without SPF it is possible to send out email from every computer on the internet.
-Your personal computer or even your telephone can deliver mail directly to Gmail or directly to Hotmail, and it is not at all necessary to use intermediate gateways like SMTPeter to reach your recipients.
+Without SPF it is possible to send out email from every computer on the internet: your personal computer or even your telephone can deliver mail directly to Gmail or directly to Hotmail, and it is not necessary to use intermediate gateways like SMTPeter to reach your recipients.

-However, it is highly unlikely that a laptop from a village that you never heard of directly connects to Gmail to send an email using your domain name.
+However, it is highly unlikely that a laptop in a village that you never heard of directly connects to Gmail to send an email using your domain name.
 If that happens, you can be pretty sure that someone is trying to do something nasty, and is abusing your domain.
 You can